deakjahn/flutter_isolate_web/README.md

 compiled to JavaScript, anyway.
 There's no way to compile part of your app (your isolate/worker) into a separate file and to include it separately for the worker to use, and, by obvious limitation of web workers, we can't simply call into our main app code from the worker, either.

+### Intermediate solution for the web

+The package also has a `worker_async.dart` file.
+This is an async solution to the problem.
+It implements the same interface, so it can be used as is to make the isolate/worker scheme work on the web.
+It won't be a real web worker, though, it won't run in parallel but it works.
+These "fake" workers will be called in the usual asnychronous way.
+While not yet the real McCoy, it's a functional replacement.